Doubly Robust Proximal Synthetic Controls: Abstract

 \section{Abstract}

-To infer the treatment effect for a single treated unit using panel data, synthetic control methods search for a linear combination of control units' outcomes that mimics the treated unit's pre-treatment outcome trajectory.
+To infer the treatment effect for a single treated unit using panel data, synthetic control methods construct a linear combination of control units' outcomes that mimics the treated unit's pre-treatment outcome trajectory.
 This linear combination is subsequently used to impute the counterfactual outcomes of the treated unit had it not been treated in the post-treatment period, and used to estimate the treatment effect.
 Existing synthetic control methods rely on correctly modeling certain aspects of the counterfactual outcome generating mechanism and may require near-perfect matching of the pre-treatment trajectory.
 Inspired by proximal causal inference, we obtain two novel nonparametric identifying formulas for the average treatment effect for the treated unit: one is based on weighting, and the other combines models for the counterfactual outcome and the weighting function.
-We develop two GMM-based treatment effect estimators based on these two formulas.
+We introduce the concept of covariate shift to synthetic controls to obtain these identification results conditional on the treatment assignment.
+We also develop two treatment effect estimators based on these two formulas and the generalized method of moments.
 One new estimator is doubly robust: it is consistent and asymptotically normal if at least one of the outcome and weighting models is correctly specified.
-We demonstrate the performance of the methods via simulations and apply them to evaluate the effect of Sweden's carbon tax on CO$_2$ emission.
+We demonstrate the performance of the methods via simulations and apply them to evaluate the effectiveness of a Pneumococcal conjugate vaccine on the risk of all-cause pneumonia in Brazil.